Chris Smalling: 2016–2019

 He scored his first goal of the 2016–17 season on 24 September with a 22nd-minute header which opened the scoring in a 4–1 victory over reigning Premier League champions, Leicester City.
 Smalling's first goal of the 2017–18 season came in a 4–1 win over Newcastle United on 18 November 2017.
 Smalling's next goal didn't come until 5 March 2018 in a 3–2 comeback win over Crystal Palace.
 He scored again a month later, scoring the derby winner in a 3–2 comeback victory over Manchester City.
 Smalling scored his final goal of the season in a 2–0 away victory over AFC Bournemouth.

 Smalling's only goal and what ending up being his final United goal of the 2018–19 season came in a 2–1 victory over Watford on 15 September 2018, which was regarded as "one of the best goals of his career" by the Manchester Evening News.
 On 15 December, Smalling signed a new contract with Manchester United, keeping him at the club until June 2022.
 This came a week after sustaining a foot injury in United's 4–1 home win over Fulham keeping the defender out until he returned to training prior to the reverse fixture in February.
 Following his return, Smalling received criticism for his overly physical playing style with former Irish footballer Tony Cascarino saying "[he] will be in trouble when video assistant referees are introduced to the Premier League" next season.

 Roma

 On 30 August 2019, Smalling joined Serie A club Roma on loan for the 2019–20 season, with the club paying €3 million to sign him.
 On 24 November 2019, he became the first English player to score at least two goals in the same Serie A campaign since David Beckham during the 2008–09 season, and third overall since 2000 after Jay Bothroyd in the 2003–04 season.
 On 5 October 2020, Smalling signed for Roma permanently on a three-year contract for an initial €15 million fee, potentially rising to €20 million with add-ons.
 On 25 May 2022, Smalling was named man of the match in the 2022 UEFA Europa Conference League Final, which Roma won 1–0 against Feyenoord in Tirana, Albania, to become the inaugural winners of the competition.

+On 16 June 2023, Smalling signed a new contract with Roma until 2025.

+Al-Fayha

+On 2 September 2024, Smalling joined Saudi side Al-Fayha by signing a two-year contract.
+On 14 September, he made his debut in a 5–0 home defeat against Al Raed, where he scored an own goal and was shown a straight red card.